 Peer supporter or breastfeeding buddy

 A peer supporter is usually a woman who has breastfed her own baby, she will have had 16-36 hours breastfeeding education and will encourage and support basic breastfeeding issues under supervision.
-She will usually be a volunteer but may be employed by the local NHS.
+She will usually be a volunteer but may be employed by the local National Health Service (NHS).
 Difficult problems will be referred to a specialist.

-A breastfeeding counsellor will have been accredited by the breastfeeding charity she works for e.g. La Leche League, Breastfeeding Network, Association of Breastfeeding Mothers or The National Childbirth Trust.
-She will be an experienced breastfeeding mother who has breastfed her own baby for at least 6 to 12 months.
-On average she will have had 2 years part time training in breastfeeding education.
+A breastfeeding counsellor will have been accredited by the breastfeeding charity she works for such as La Leche League (LLL), the Breastfeeding Network (BFN), the Association of Breastfeeding Mothers (ABM) or the National Childbirth Trust (NCT).
+She will be an experienced breastfeeding mother who has breastfed her own baby for at least six to twelve months.
+On average she will have had two years part time training in breastfeeding education.
 Breastfeeding counsellors are usually unpaid volunteers and will support mothers with common breastfeeding problems with referral to further professional advice as needed.